JonathanJob/data-architecture/systemDesign.md

 ### Containerization

 This helps with the unit testing as docker containers can be spun up with test data to run the checks against.
 This is not a solution that can get you all the way as many big data/MPP/warehouse systems do not have docker container versions.
+In these cases ephemeral databases/user sandbox areas need to be created and populated for testing.
+Connection strings need to be dynamically generated to enable the code to work with these ephemeral data structures.

 ### Testing frameworks